 One other important note for Fenugreek use: Once Fenugreek consumption is started, consistency with the herb's usage is important.
 Abruptly stopping the herb or taking it inconsistently can result in a decrease or inconsistency in milk supply.
 If this happens, simply resume your usual dosage as soon as possible and make sure you stay consistent with it.
 Your supply should quickly stabilize.
 Feel free to increase your dosage of Fenugreek if recovery is slow, and if you begin to make too much milk, gradually back off of the Fenugreek until the right balance is achieved.

 Many teas contain Fenugreek as an ingredient.
 Having it as part of a multi-ingredient combination makes it extremely difficult to regulate the amount of Fenugreek one would get in each dose when used in this way.
 Research has shown that Fenugreek works like a faucet - when the herb is taken, the faucet is on.
 When the herb is discontinued, or a dose missed, the faucet goes off.
-Taking a product with an inconsistent amount of Fenugreek per dose (as would be likely in a combination product) would create an an up-and-down Fenugreek intake, possibly resulting in an up-and-down milk supply.
+Taking a product with an inconsistent amount of Fenugreek per dose (as would be likely in a combination product) would create an up-and-down Fenugreek intake, possibly resulting in an up-and-down milk supply.
 Again, consistency is important with this herb.
-Once the milk supply has been established and is stable, one can gradual wean down from the herb until it is eliminated altogether.
+Once the milk supply has been established and is stable, one can gradually wean down from the herb until it is eliminated altogether.
 Doing it slowly should not impact the milk supply.
-If it does lower the supply, continuation of the Fenugreek is appropriate unless it is negatively impacting you or your baby (gas).
+If it does lower the supply, continuation of the Fenugreek is appropriate unless it is negatively impacting you or your baby (with gas or tummy issues).
 If this is the case, we recommend using one of the other products, such as Nursing Tincture Moringa Blend, at the same time you’re decreasing the Fenugreek, to keep the milk production stable.
 Long-term use of Fenugreek (or any of the herbs used to increase milk production) is considered safe.

 Weaning off of Fenugreek

 Once your supply is stable and you’re ready to be done with the Fenugreek, you can slowly wean down from it until you’re off.
-For example, if you’re taking 6 caps three times a day, you go from 6-6-6 to 6-6-5, the next day do 6-5-5, the next day 5-5-5 until you are down to 0-0-0.
+For example, if you’re taking 6 caps three times a day, you go from 6-6-6 to 6-6-5, the next day to 6-5-5, the next day 5-5-5 until you are down to 0-0-0.
 Weaning down slowly should not affect or decrease your supply in any way.
 If you notice a drop in your supply however, you can go back up on the dose until you’re stable again and then try decreasing at an even slower rate.
 It is just fine though if you find you need or want to continue the Fenugreek the entire time you’re nursing.

-The vegi-capsules are available in several sizes: a 200 count size in vegi-caps, which will last approximately two weeks; and a large 400 count size (vegi-caps), which will last about a month, a 2 oz. and 4 oz. tincture, which last approximately 2 weeks and 4 weeks respectively, depending on the amount used.
+The vegi-capsules are available in several sizes: a 200 count size in vegi-caps, which will last approximately two weeks; and a large 400 count size (vegi-caps), which will last about a month, a 2 oz. and 4 oz. tincture, which lasts approximately 2 weeks and 4 weeks respectively, depending on the amount used.

 How to Increase Your Breastmilk Production - The Expanded & In-Depth Version.
 In this highly informative article, you will learn: